-Iron Age hill forts and Roman villas were created near the confluence of the rivers Avon and Frome, and around the beginning of 11th century the settlement was famous as Brycgstow (Old English "the place at the bridge").
-The city of Bristol received royal charter in 1155.
-It was in Gloucestershire until 1373, when became a county.
-From the 13th to 18th century, Bristol was among the top 3 English cities after London (York and Norwich) in tax receipts.
-The city was surpassed by the quick rise of Liverpool, Birmingham and Manchester during the Industrial Revolution.
+The city borders with South Gloucestershire, North Somerset, and also the historic cities Gloucester and Bath (to the northeast and southeast, respectively).
+Iron Age hill forts and Roman villas were created near the confluence of the rivers Avon and Frome.
+In early-11th-century was founded the settlement (then named Brycgstow, meaning in Old English "the place at the bridge").
+Bristol received city rights in 1155 and until 1373 belonged to Gloucestershire, after which became a county.
+In the period 13th-18th-centuries, Bristol was among the top 3 English cities after London (York and Norwich) in tax receipts.
+During the Industrial Revolution period (mid-18th-early-19th-centuries) Bristol was surpassed by Liverpool, Birmingham and Manchester.

 Bristol cruise terminal